 I just finished a research project that was funded through the DARPA Ground Truth program: SCAMP (Social Causality with Agents using Multiple Perspectives).
 The credit for developing SCAMP goes to my colleague Van Parunak, who had the vision to conceptualize the methodology and the ability to get it funded and to see it through.
 Van is the President of ABC Research: Superior Solutions through Agent-Based and Complex Systems.
 For technical detail on SCAMP go to: Parunak et al. (2020) SCAMP’s Stigmergic Model of Social Conflict.
 Computational and Mathematical Organization Theory.

 The computer science of SCAMP drew me in, but what really interested me was its novel approach to modeling social phenomena.
 SCAMP looks at network-based phenomena in ways that traditional networking does not.
-For a non-technical explanation of the possibilities, go to: Social Causality with Agents using Multiple Perspectives: A Novel Approach to Understanding Network-based Social Phenomena.
+For a short non-technical explanation of the possibilities, go to: Social Causality with Agents using Multiple Perspectives: A Novel Approach to Understanding Network-based Social Phenomena.
+For the slides of a presentation on SCAMP go to: SCAMP overview and description.

 SCAMP is different from traditional social networks in two fundamental ways.
 First, nodes are events through which agents pass.
 In traditional networks the nodes are the agents themselves.
 Second, SCAMP event networks connect to a second set of networks that represent the goals for each agent group.
 Because of these differences SCAMP reveals both novel questions and novel perspectives on familiar questions.
 For a deeper explanation, read on.